Problem or Grievance Resolution Procedure for Part Time Employees

 - A three-stage procedure exists for the settlement of policy-related grievances for Temporary, student and non-student employees.
 At all settlement stages, matters may be presented personally and individually by the employee, or with a representative from within Indiana University of his/her own choosing.

-- Issues related to discipline, layoff, or separation are not subject to the grievance procedure.
+- Issues related to discipline, furlough, or separation are not subject to the grievance procedure.

 - The time limitations for responding or appealing to the next stage may be extended at the mutual agreement of both sides.